Emerge-Lab/gpudrive/pygpudrive/env/README.md

 ## Citations

+If you use GPUDrive in your work, please cite us:
+TODO(dc)

-Soe Waymo Open Dataset is discussed in the following publication:
+The Waymo Open Dataset is discussed in the following publication:

 ```
 @misc{ettinger2021large,